joachimth/silentcloud-kiosk/README.md

   Debian SilentCloud-Kiosk...

-Must me root new building.
+Must be root when building.

+Pre req:
+Working docker.
+Network for getting .deb and kernel
+Folder at / not neccesarily on main system Can be on external drive.

 A software called live-build can be used to automatically build images from